gautada/devpi/README.md

-# pypi-container
+# devpi

-A private pypi container
+A [devpi](https://devpi.net/docs/devpi/devpi/stable/%2Bd/index.html) server and ui running in a container.